NEEJUSINGH/Smart-API-Monitor-with-Early-Alerts-for-Failing-Endpoints/README.md

 The monitor runs on a configurable schedule, checks multiple endpoints for availability, response time, and error codes (like 4xx/5xx), and sends a clear, human-readable email alert when an issue is detected.
 It also tracks repeated failures and escalates when necessary.

 ---
 ### Why I Built This

 In environments where APIs connect critical systems—ads platforms, CRMs, student portals, or payment systems—failures often go unnoticed until users complain.
-I wanted to build something that gives support engineers or clients a heads-up before issues become outages.
-This project allowed me to combine scripting, error handling, communication logic, and automation into one tool that quietly makes things better behind the scenes.
+I wanted to build something that gives the developers or clients an early heads-up before issues become outages.

+This project helped me explore how scalable alerting systems can be designed for real-world, client-facing environments.
+I focused on building something simple yet practical to simulate how API health impacts user experience and service operations.

+It also gave me a chance to apply and deepen my skills in scripting, error detection, email automation, and clear communication—core strengths I hope to bring into future customer engineering roles.

 ---